boldingd/EclipsePhaseContent/Characters.md

 **Anarcat** is a jack of all trades, but a master of none; his most developed skills lie in engineering and infiltration, and he is currently serving a "technical support" roll in *@Curé*'s cell.

-Anarcat has, to a greater or lesser extent, cultivated a wide variety of skills: he has connections on circle-a, civic-net, and r-net; he is a competent freerunner, unarmed fighter, and infiltrator; he has a graduate degree in engineering, and good competency with related hardware and programming fields; and is trained as a "first responder" on his habitat, which includes a thin spattering of first-aid, militia, and damage-control training.
+Anarcat has, to a greater or lesser extent, cultivated a wide variety of skills: he has connections on circle-a, civic-net, and r-net; he is a competent freerunner, unarmed fighter, and infiltrator; he has a graduate degree in mechanical engineering, and good competency with related hardware and programming fields; and is trained as a "first responder" on his habitat, which includes a thin spattering of first-aid, militia, and damage-control training.
-However, he has not particularly perfected any of these talents — his most developed skills lie in engineering and infiltration.
+However, he has not particularly perfected any of these talents; his most developed skills lie in engineering and infiltration, and he often settled into those roles in his cell.
-These skills and a bit of craftyness, however, have been sufficient for him to make a valuable contribution on several missions, and he has earned high marks for the use of field-retrofitted bots and for technologically-enabled infiltrations.
+These skills and a bit of craftyness, however, have been sufficient for him to make a valuable contribution on several missions; he has good marks for field-retrofitting conventional bots, and for technologically-enabled infiltration.

 Somewhat controversially, Anarcat has been "withdrawn from field work" by his router \@Curé, allegedly because of the objections of his (anarcat's) partner.
-This individual was never made aware of the details of Firewall — but, not being an idiot, could figure out that Anarcat was involved in *something* unsavory.
+This individual was never made aware of the details of Firewall, but was able to determine that Anarcat was involved in something outside the law.
 Curé is something of a patron of Anarcat's, and decided to "reassign" him away from field work rather than have him leave the organization entirely.
 (Strictly speaking, Firewall does not work this way; however, when you have your router's support, and when your router has make-up-the-rules-level rep, you can do whatever he says you can do.)

-Anarcat currently serves in a support role, providing bots and technology to other cells, and running or advising on long-running infiltrations.
+Anarcat currently serves in a support role, providing bots and technology to other cells, and running or advising on long-running infiltration campaigns.

 > **Gunslinger\#MONOLITH**: Word is that he's gotten into Xyphos — maaaybe into the parts that the Ultimates really don't want you to see.
 >